skahler-pivotal/gpupgrade/README.md

 or inside-out (unit-first) TDD.

-Integration tests here signify end-to-end testing from the outside, starting with a call to an actual gp_upgrade binary.
+Integration tests here signify end-to-end testing from the outside, starting with a call to an actual gpupgrade binary.
 Therefore, the integration tests do their own `Build()` of the code, using the gomega `gexec` library.

 The default integration tests do not build with the special build flags that